TouchDeeper/TdLib/README.md

 - PCL1.9

 ## Install
-If you don't want to install the realsense module,jut comment the related line in src/CMakelist.txt.
+If you don't want to install the realsense module,just comment the related line in src/CMakelist.txt.
 ```
 cmake .. -DCMAKE_INSTALL_PREFIX:=your_path
 make